-Typically, as a customer, you know how much you are willing to pay for some products or services but, as a company?
+Typically, as a customer, you know how much you are willing to pay for some products or services, but as a company?
 It is essential to know our customers’ perceptions when setting our prices.
-Today we’re talking about pricing research.
+Today we’re talking about conducting pricing research.

 What is pricing research?

 Pricing research is an investigation method used to evaluate the optimal price range of a product/service.
 It studies the changes in demand and supply within the market.
 Pricing research is valuable to understand our options concerning our competition.

 It’s a fantastic tool to identify improvements we can make to get ahead of them.
 This research can help you determine the optimal price for your target segments, the trade-offs between price and quality, price sensitivity, and probable reactions to rivals’ prices.